DETAILED ACTION

 Regarding claim 16, Ben-Muvhar discloses an implant system (Fig. 4, para.
 0040, 0043) comprising:

 an implant 100 configured to be deployed to a deployment site within a subject (Figs. 1A-B, para.
 0037) and having an angled interior profile that faces an interior cavity of the implant (Fig. 1B, para.
-0037); and an inflatable body 200 having a central body configured to be positioned within the interior cavity of the implant 100, the central portion having a single continuous profile angle along a length of the central body from a first end of the central body to a second end of the central body (see annotated Fig. 2 above), and configured to press towards the implant to dilate the implant 100 (Fig. 4, para.
+0037); and an inflatable body 200 having a central body configured to be positioned within the interior cavity of the implant 100, the central body having a single continuous profile angle along a length of the central body from a first end of the central body to a second end of the central body (see annotated Fig. 2 above), and configured to press towards the implant to dilate the implant 100 (Fig. 4, para.
 0038, 0040, 0044-0045), the central body having a profile that is angled to fit the angled interior profile of the implant (Fig. 4., para.
 0044-0045), wherein the central body includes a plurality of segments (see annotated Fig. 2 above), each of the plurality of segments having a profile angle that is a same angle (see Fig. 2 of Ben-Muvhar) and each of the plurality of segments having a greatest diameter that is different than a greatest diameter of each other of the plurality of segments (due to the tapered shape, such that the profile angle of each of the plurality of segments decreases in diameter along the length of the balloon, the greatest diameters of each of the plurality of segment would be different from each other).

-However, Ben-Muvhar fails to disclose a plurality of imaging markers each configured to indicate a position of the greatest diameter of a respective one of the plurality of segments to thereby indicate a diameter that the implant will be dilated to at the greatest diameter.
+However, Ben-Muvhar fails to disclose imaging markers each being positioned between the first end of the central body and the second end of the central body and being spaced from each other along a longitudinal axis of the inflatable body, each of the imaging markers being positioned at a different respective one of the plurality of segments to indicate a position of the greatest diameter of a respective one of the plurality of segments to thereby indicate a diameter that the implant will be dilated to at the greatest diameter.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device in Ben-Muvhar to include the plurality of imaging markers of Jang in order to allow the user to visually identify the plurality of segments along the length of the balloon during use (para.
-0036 of Jang), thereby increasing the accuracy of the placement of the implant (para.
-0045, 0053 of Jang).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device in Ben-Muvhar to include the at least three central imaging markers of Fischell in order to allow the user to visually identify the plurality of segments of the central body along the length of the balloon relative to the implant being delivered during use, thereby increasing the accuracy of the placement of the implant (col. 1 lines 42-46: “No existing stent delivery catheter and stent system includes a radiopaque marker that indicates the position of such a special expandable stent cell so that the stent can be accurately aligned with the ostium of the side branch prior to stent deployment”; col. 5 lines 50-54: “FIG. 7 shows three central radiopaque marker bands 52, 53 and 54,…to indicate some specific portion of a stent such as, but not limited to, special expandable cells that can be placed at a side branch artery”).

 Regarding claim 17, modified Ben-Muvhar discloses wherein the implant 100 has a length and the length of the central body is greater than the length of the implant 100 (see Fig. 4, para.
 0045 of Ben-Muvhar).